AdobeDocs/experience-platform.es-ES/help/dashboards/guides/account-profiles.md

 ### Distribución de puntuación predictiva {#predictive-scoring-distribution}

-El widget [!UICONTROL Distribución de puntuación predictiva] muestra la distribución de puntuación de todos los perfiles de cuenta para ayudarle a comprender el estado de su canalización de ventas de un vistazo.
+The [!UICONTROL Predictive scoring distribution] widget shows the score distribution of all account profiles to help you understand the health of your sales pipeline at a glance.
 Los datos de puntuación se transmiten mediante un gráfico circular y un gráfico de columnas.

-El gráfico de anillo ilustra la proporción de los perfiles totales de la cuenta en cada uno de los bloques de compra alta, media y baja.
-La clave proporciona más detalles sobre las secciones con códigos de color, incluidos los intervalos del bloque de puntuación y el número de perfiles de cuenta en ese intervalo.
+The donut chart illustrates the proportion of your total account profiles in each of the high, medium, and low propensity to buy buckets.
+The key provides more details on the color-coded sections including the scoring bucket ranges and the number of account profiles in that range.

 El gráfico de columnas proporciona un desglose de puntuación más granular.
 Cada columna muestra el número de perfiles de cuenta en cada uno de los 20 bloques de incremento de cinco puntos.